CSpanias/cspanias.github.io/_posts/2023-12-18-DVWA - Javascript.md

 ### Debugger

-1. We can also play around with the *Debugger* and find out what exactly is going on by inserting breakpoints on the function of interest:
+1. We can also play around with the *Debugger* and find out what exactly is going on by inserting breakpoints on the function(s) of interest:

     ![](low_debugger_config.png)